March 16, 2025

 ETL Tools

 You might have a spectrum of relational, operational, and analytical data sources in your environment.
-You might also need more sophistication applied to a data movement situation, such as more than just simple extract-load.
+You might also need more sophistication applied to a data movement situation, rather than a simple extract-load.
 Various tools are available, but the most common use cases are best served by combining our JDBC drivers with our Java SDK.